canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ![Program is logging](./images/logging_screenshot.png)

-Viola!
+Voila!

 # Conclusion

-In this blog post you learnt how to use Gitlab as a container repository, albeit with some human labour involved, you can checkout Gitlab’s documentation on how to take your newly learned skills and apply them to your own CI/CD or create one in gitlab.
+In this blog post you learnt how to use Gitlab as a container repository, albeit with some human labour involved, you can checkout Gitlab’s [documentation](https://docs.gitlab.com/ee/ci/README.html) on how to take your newly learned skills and apply them to your own CI/CD or create one in gitlab.

 If you don’t wish to use a private repository then you can use these steps as a guide, ignoring the generate token steps.